Hitler's Horoscope, cast by Maximilian Bauer

 and his father was a Bavarian aristocrat, so Hitler put Putzi in charge of

 foreign press relations.
-Putzi began inviting the Mitford sisters, Unity Mitford
+Putzi began inviting two of the Mitford sisters, Unity Mitford

 and Diana Guiness (later Mosley), to the Nuremberg Nazi Party Day rallies in 1933.